spxp/spxp-specs/SpxpProfileSpec-V03.md

 The SPXP is developed in an agile manner, where we define new protocol versions, put them under test, and then evolve based on the findings in simulations and real-world tests.
 Not all aspects of the overall vision are already realised with this version of the protocol.
-In particular, we are already aware of the following shortcomings and problems that we want to address in the upcoming versions of this protocol.
+In particular, we are aware of the following shortcomings and problems that we want to address in the upcoming versions of this protocol.

 ##### Comments